Emergency Planning 101

 will help you respond during a real time emergency and should include:

-Important things to do during or immediately after an emergency:
+Important things to do during or immediately after an emergency: Determine if you will be able to conduct business in the near-term.

 - An emergency communications plan for all employees, including persons with disabilities and those with limited English Language Proficiency